 but still harmful, though less virulent (and do not use to start a fire!)

 Common in the summer, especially around water.
 The two

-varieties are biting flies and tiny "face flies"
+varieties are larger biting flies and tiny "face flies"

 (they swarm around your face, apparently attracted by the moisture, and can be